 Andrew Chen, General Partner at a16z

-The six most popular frameworks compared
+The six most popular prioritisation frameworks compared

 Several prioritisation frameworks are in common use.
 They all follow the same principle — score ideas against multiple factors to produce a ranking — but differ in complexity, the factors they consider, and the teams they suit best.